Code-Institute-Submissions/crimeDataDashboard/README.md

 # Hertfordshire Street Level Crime Dashboard #

-This project it set visually display the data gathered by the Police Force in Hertfordshire (the county I live in) showing the amount, location and outcomes of street level crimes from Januray to December 2018.
-The aim of this dashboard to to share the data in a visual manner to those who may be interested.
+This project it set visually display the data gathered by the Police Force in Hertfordshire (the county I live in) showing the amount, location and outcomes of street level crimes from January to December 2018.
+The aim of this dashboard to share the data in a visual manner to those who may be interested.

 ## UX